OUR MISSION

 “For the law was given through Moses; grace and truth came through Jesus Christ.”
 John 1:17

-God’s grace is the foundation of our relationship with Him and so it is central in everything we do and proclaim as a church.
+God’s grace is the foundation of our relationship with Him, so it is central in everything we do and proclaim as a church.
 God’s grace is His undeserved, transforming favour, given to us in Jesus Christ.
 Because of our sin we deserve God’s

 punishment, but because of Jesus we get His forgiveness.
 We deserve God’s wrath, but get His love.
 We deserve death, but get life.